zhu-00/nlp-hw/llm_opt/README.md

   requirements of the homework (but loss should go down and accuracy should improve with more data).

 * The command line above uses the default tf-idf guesser, but you'll want to replace it with the DSPy-based guesser you've optimized.
+E.g., something like.

+           ./venv/bin/python3 lorabert_buzzer.py --questions=../data/qanta.buzztrain.json.gz --secondary_questions=../data/qanta.buzzdev.json.gz --buzzer_guessers=Tfidf --load=True --buzzer_type='lorabert' --limit=100

+  This loads the save DSPy model from models/guesser.json ... if you saved it to a different file, you'll need to change the `ollama_guesser_filename` flag.

 Good Enough Solution
 =====